kulics/koral/book-en/package-type.md

 E.g:

     Console.WriteLine(value: Peter.Name);
-    // Print the name of a student
+    // print the name of a student

 To change the value of the property is the same, it is equivalent to a nested identifier.
 We can directly use the assignment statement to change the value.